-Steelers Vs. Patriots 2017 AFC Championship Prop Bets: Who Will Score First, Will There Be Overtime Or Safety?
+Steelers Vs. Patriots 2017 AFC Championship Prop Bets: Who Will Score First, Will There Be Overtime Or A Safety?
 Deflategate II?

 However, how about some odd props, like “Will the Steelers challenge the air pressure in the ball?”

 Of course that prop is a dig on the 2015 AFC Championship between the Indianapolis Colts and New England Patriots.
-In case you somehow have forgotten, the 2015 AFC Championship game became known as “Deflategate” after Tom Brady was accused of having the ball boy lowering the air pressure in the footballs.
+The 2015 AFC Championship game became known as “Deflategate” after Tom Brady was accused of having the ball boy lower the air pressure in the footballs.

-Even though nothing was ever proved about the what role Tom Brady or anyone for that matter played in this ridiculous matter, Brady was suspended for the first four games of the 2016 season as punishment.
-If there is a silver lining to any of these accusations, it may be that it has put a chip as big as Mount Rushmore on Brady’s shoulder – and that hasn’t fared well for his opponents.
+Even though nothing was ever proved about the what role Tom Brady, or anyone for that matter, played in this ridiculous matter, Brady was suspended for the first four games of the 2016 season as punishment.
+If there is a silver lining to any of these accusations, it may be that it has put a chip as big as Mount Rushmore on Brady’s shoulder — and that hasn’t fared well for his opponents.

 The odds of Pittsburgh stopping the game to contest the ball pressure are in your favor if you believe that they will, but don’t count on it.
 The line is +700 for “Yes, the Steelers will challenge the air pressure in the football.”
 The more realistic wager would be taking “No, the Steelers will NOT challenge the air pressure in the football.”
-The problem is that the NO prop is -900, which means unless you have money like Donald Trump or Floyd Mayweather, it isn’t worth the risk!
+The problem is that the NO prop is -900, which means unless you have money like Donald Trump or Floyd Mayweather, it isn’t worth the risk.

-With several casinos making up many unique props for this game, the wager amount is surely going to rise a lot before kickoff.
+With several casinos making up many unique props for this game, the wager amount is surely going to rise substantially before kickoff.

-Below is a look at some of the prop bets for the upcoming Steelers vs Patriots 2017 AFC Championship game.
+Below is a look at some of the prop bets for the upcoming Steelers vs. Patriots 2017 AFC Championship game.
 You can check out more from Oddsshark by clicking here.

 WHICH TEAM WILL SCORE FIRST?